 The Ed.D. in Professional Counseling and Supervision is an applied doctorate with an emphasis on the application of knowledge through continued practice.
 The program begins each summer with a cohort of 12 to 15 students.
 The program offers two tracks.
 Students who enter the program with an EdS are permitted to take the 39-hour track that is completed in two years of continuous enrollment.
-The other track is a 60-hour program for students who enter the program without an EdS and is completed in three years of continuous enrollment.
+The other track is a 60-hour program for students who enter the program without an EdS in counseling and is completed in three years of continuous enrollment.
 The program builds upon a strong foundation developed through previous graduate education, including Master's and Specialist degrees in counseling, and professional experience.

 - Doctoral students learn to evaluate and improve programs and interventions in the context of their current work settings